 In her Medium post, Agrawal admits she made “mistakes” while running her company, but on her personal Instagram, she still refuted the allegations in the Racked report, calling them a “classic ‘media take down'” and “baseless.”
 Instead, Agrawal said she was compelled to respond “to clear [her] good family name and simply share the truth of what actually happened.”

 At first i ignored it.
-It was clearly a one sided story that was not rooted in fact.
+It was clearly a one sided, ugly story.
 Then it mushroomed into a classic "media take down".
-I still ignored it.
+We live in a culture where people love a good takedown story of the good ones who are changing culture and improving society.
+We're an easy target for press I learned, both good and bad!
+And yet, I still ignored it.
 But then my sweet Asian immigrant parents reached out to me from their trip to Morocco, concerned and upset.
-Apparently these stories reached them too.
+Apparently these absurd stories reached them too.
 (And btw, they are the prototypical parent types who don't follow pop culture or read smut).
-So I wrote this, not to acknowledge the baseless stories, but to clear my good family name and simply share the truth of what actually happened.
-Link in bio.
+So I wrote this, not to acknowledge the baseless stories, but to simply share my truth of what actually happened.
+Pls read my Medium post entitled "My THINX ride".
 Hope you read with an open mind and if compelled, pls share. **this piece is by Miki, the human being, not Miki representing THINX.
+If you have any questions, please contact me on the contact form at mikiagrawal.com – I am already so grateful for the thousands of messages, emails, letters, notes, baby gifts and unbelievable show of support during this weird time. ❤️

 Human resources as an afterthought